 • Conducting drills on a "staggered" schedule, where classrooms evacuate separately rather than all at once, and appropriate distance is kept between students to the evacuation site.
 Staggering by classroom, minimizes contact of students in hallways, stairwells, and at the evacuation site.
-When conducting drills using a modified procedure, the drill will be conducted with all students in the school building on that school day, it may be necessary to do so during a class period that is extended for this purpose; and if schools reopen with a "hybrid" in-person model, the school will be certain that all students are receiving instruction in emergency procedures, and participating in drills.
+When conducting drills using a modified procedure, the drill will be conducted with all students in the school building on that school day, it may be necessary to do so during a class period that is extended for this purpose.